redwoodjs/photos-archive/README.md

 ### Google OAuth Credentials

-This application uses Google OAuth2 to authenticate with Google Photos API.
+This application uses Google OAuth2 to authenticate with Google Photos Picker API.
 You need to create OAuth credentials in Google Cloud Console:

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one
-3. Enable the Google Photos Library API:
+3. Enable the Google Photos Picker API:
    - Navigate to **APIs & Services** > **Library**
-   - Search for "Google Photos Library API"
+   - Search for "Google Photos Picker API"
    - Click **Enable**
 4. Configure the OAuth consent screen:
    - Navigate to **APIs & Services** > **OAuth consent screen**